- What is the program cost?

-For Summer 2020, a limited number of need-based scholarships are available to residents of New York City.
-Awards of $2,909 will be offered to students participating as commuters in the Summer Immersion New York City 3-Week program.
-Scholarships are not available to students joining our residential program or our New York City 1-Week program.
+For Summer 2021, a limited number of need-based scholarships are available to residents of New York City.
+Awards equal to 50% of the program cost will be offered to students participating in the Summer Immersion New York City 3-Week program.
+Scholarships are not available to students joining our 1-Week program.

 Upon meeting the minimum program and residence qualifications, applicants will have the ability to submit a formal financial aid application via the online application portal.
 Students who do not meet the minimum qualifications will not have access to the financial aid application.
 For additional information, including required financial documentation, visit the financial aid section of this page.

 Can I participate in the Summer Immersion and College Edge programs this summer?